On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Justification and Application

 \subsection{Are the trade-off curves for different N aligned?}

-According to our findings in Section~\ref{sec:balance}, the performance on downstream task is a convex function with respect to the class-to-sample ratio (Equation~\ref{eq:csr}) and the optimal class-to-sample ratio $\bar{x}=\frac{B^2}{A^2}$ is invariant to the size of pre-training dataset $N$.
+According to our findings in Section~\ref{sec:balance}, the test error on a downstream task is a convex function with respect to the class-to-sample ratio (Equation~\ref{eq:csr}) and the optimal class-to-sample ratio $\bar{x}=\frac{B^2}{A^2}$ is invariant to the size of pre-training dataset $N$.
 To empirically verify this, we visualize the performance on downstream tasks as a function of the class-to-sample ratio with different $N$ in Figure~\ref{fig:csr}.

 From the figures, we can see that the curves of different $N$ for a specific downstream task are aligned, as well as the optimal class-to-ratios, which follows our theoretical findings.
 This indicates that empirically, one could extrapolate the optimal class-to-ratio estimated with a small $N$ for building a large-scale pre-training dataset.
 Note that the rightmost point of each curve corresponds to using all the classes in ImageNet, \ie, $K=1000$, and we can see that such a standard design choice does not lead to optimal downstream performance, especially with small pre-training datasets.
+In addition, we conducted experiments with different pre-trained datasets (Appendix~\ref{sec:different-pre-trained-dataset}), different model backbones (Appendix~\ref{sec:different-backbone}), and downstream tasks of different domains (Appendix~\ref{sec:downstream-datasets}) to demonstrate that our findings are consistent across many scenarios.